WordPress or Shopify: which platform is better for building your ecommerce store?

 On the WordPress Plugin Directory, you’ll see a column to the right side of the page outlining reviews, resolved issues, and support forums.
 If there is a high level of unresolved issues on a plugin, you may need to rethink your plugin.

-Key Takeaways on Choosing an Ecommerce Platform
+Get Help Choosing an Ecommerce Platform

 Choosing the right platform for your ecommerce store can feel like a daunting task at first.
 It’s not just about what features are best for your business but also how easy the platform is to maintain long-term.